dustinpfister/blog_posts/_posts/canvas-arc.md

 So now that you know the basics of the canvas arc method, as well as other options for drawing arcs in canvas.
 Lets look at some more canvas code examples that have to do with this subject.

-## 2 - Drawing a full canvas arc circle
+## 2 - Drawing a full circle with the canvas arc method

 To draw a full circle with the canvas arc method just set radian values from zero to Math.Pi \* 2, apart from the usual values that set the center point an radius.
 The angular direction of the arc is of little consequence as long as the proper values for the starting and ending radian are set of course.